-TRANSITION FINANCE SERIES
+TRANSITION FINANCE FOR FARMERS SERIES

 A special series of Investing in Regenerative Agriculture and Food podcast dedicated to Transition Finance, the appropriate finance through which many farmers can speed up regenerative agriculture on their farms.

 Follow the co-hosts Koen van Seijen and Benedikt Bösel on their journey to find out what are the key principles of transition finance for regenerative farmers!

 There are many farmers ready to transform their traditional or organic farm into a regenerative one.
 They need capital though and a local bank loan often isn’t feasible because of the short duration, lack of flexibility and the farmers lack of collateral.
 Furthermore, there is a limit to how much equity a farmer is able or willing to give away.

 This series is for all aspiring to be regenerative farmers, to understand how they can scale their regenerative pilots throughout their whole farm.

 Koen van Seijen and Benedikt Bösel are interviewing leading practitioners in the regenerative agriculture and food finance space.
 They share their insights on how they would finance the speed up of the regenerative transition based on a practical case: Benedikt’s farm in Germany, one hour from Berlin.

 Grown up on and around farms and after a career in investment banking experiencing the financial crisis first hand, Benedikt Bösel decided to turn his focus on innovation in the ag space.
 Before taking over responsibility of the Gut&Bösel family farm in December 2016, he was a Venture Capitalist with a focus on environmental technologies and AgTech startups.

 Beyond Farming Vision